Kautherz/FlixsterAndroidApp/README.md

 ### App Walkthough GIF
 <img src="http://g.recordit.co/QrSfn98E5w.gif" width=250><br>

-### Notes
-There were small issues that were a result of my inexperience using Android Studio, but no major difficulties.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing